mehulagg/gitlab/doc/user/application_security/index.md

 ### Secure job status

 Jobs pass if they are able to complete a scan.
-The pass does NOT indicate if they did, or did not, identify findings. *

-*At this time this applies to all tools except coverage fuzzing which fails if it identifies findings.
+A _pass_ result does NOT indicate if they did, or did not, identify findings.
+The only exception is coverage fuzzing, which fails if it identifies findings.

 Jobs fail if they are unable to complete a scan.
 You can view the pipeline logs for more information.